 How To Serve Curried Chickpea Salad

-Serve this salad alone, scoop it up with fresh sliced red bell peppers or crackers, serve on a bed of leafy greens, or make it into a hearty sandwich.
 However you choose to serve your curried chickpea salad, I encourage you to gather your ingredients and give it a try.
 I think you will find it to be as good as the other chickpea salad recipes here.
 In fact, it may just become your new favorite!

-More Mashed Chickpea Salad Inspiration
+More Mashed Chickpea Salad Ideas

 - Cranberry Walnut Chickpea Salad